 School of International Service

-Austin Hart is a Lecturer and Coordinator of the Graduate Methods Program at SIS.
-He specializes in political campaigns and voting behavior in the American and comparative context.
-He analyzes the communication strategies candidates employ in response to the national economic and institutional constraints they face and the effects these strategies have on voting behavior and policymaking outcomes.
+Austin Hart is Assistant Professor of Quantitative Methods and Coordinator of the Graduate Methods Program at SIS.
+He specializes in political campaigns and public opinion around the world, particularly in Latin America.
+He analyzes the television advertising strategies candidates employ in response to the national economic and institutional constraints they face and the effects these strategies have on voting behavior and policymaking outcomes.

 You can read more about Dr. Hart's research and publications at his personal website.